viswa2/DevOps/aws-fundamentals/README.md

 If you have multiple Amazon EC2 instances within a subnet, you can associate them with the same security group or use different security groups for each instance.

-`Note:` Security Group acts as a firewall at the instance level whereas Network Access Control List (Network ACL) acts as a firewall at the subnet level
+`Note:` Security Group acts as a firewall at the virtual instance level whereas Network Access Control List (Network ACL) acts as a firewall at the subnet level.

 In the following, match each part of the application to the correct VPC component.